Desire456/task-manager-web-app/README.md

 Non yet

 ## How to run our application
- - Download Tomcat Apache Server version 8.5.51
+ - Download TomEE Apache Server version 1.7.5
   - Edit your Tomcat configuration
   - Move "script.sql" from resources package to Tomcat directory "bin/jdbc" and "queryResult.xsd" from to "bin/xml"